 What are Clay Pebbles?

-Clay Pebbles are small, smooth, round pieces of clay that the natural weathering of rocks has formed.
+Are clay pebbles good for succulents? smooth, round pieces of clay that the natural weathering of rocks has formed.
 They are often used in soil mixes to improve drainage and provide a stable medium for plant roots.

 - First, clean the clay pebbles with a damp cloth or sponge.